Hylje5000/OSINT-hunt/readme.md

 1. Add IoCs through the reports interface
 2. View and manage all IoCs in the IoCs tab
 3. Generate hunting queries for selected IoCs
-4. Copy and use the generated queries in your SIEM or EDR platform
+4. Copy and use the generated queries in your SIEM or EDR platform (Integration TODO)

 ### Example Queries